PHYS 3330

 6. Did this change your DC voltage gain?
 Should it have?

 7. Predict the 3 dB frequency of this amplifier.
 Hint: Look at your prelab answers.
-This will be the \(R_FC_F\) time constant from question 3.4.5; in this circuit the time constant will be determined by the feedback resistor and capacitor (not the input resistor).
+This will be the \(R_FC_F\) time constant from Question 3.4.5; in this circuit the time constant will be determined by the feedback resistor and capacitor (not the input resistor).
 Do you have the means to be able to measure this 3 dB frequency?
 Why not? (chat with an instructor if you are not sure)

 5.4 Room Light Photometer